svtk/AtomicKotlinCourse/Power Tools/Scope Functions/Exercise 3/task.md

 ## Scope Functions (#3)

-Rewrite the following function using one of the library helpers to have only one call chain:
+Rewrite the following function using one of the scope functions to have only one call chain:

 ```kotlin